Robert Robinson (Baptist): Early life

 Robert Robinson was born in Swaffham in Norfolk, on 27 September 1735, to Michael Robinson, a customs officer, and Mary Wilkin, who had married by license at Lakenheath, Suffolk, 28 March 1723.
 His father died when he was aged five, but his maternal grandfather, Robert Wilkin, a wealthy gentleman of Mildenhall, who had never reconciled himself to his daughter's lowly marriage, disinherited his grandson (leaving an inheritance of only ten shillings and sixpence).

 Robinson's uncle, a farmer, had sponsored Robinson's attendance at a school at Scarning, near Dereham, Norfolk, under Rev. Joseph Brett.
-When he was fourteen, Robinson was sent to London as apprentice to Joseph Anderson, a hairdresser of Crutched Friars; though Robinson continued an avid reader.
+When he was fourteen, Robinson was sent to London as apprentice to Joseph Anderson, a hairdresser.

 Robinson's conversion came in May of 1752, which he documented in hand-written Latin that was later found and reported:Robertus, Michaélis Mariæque Robinson filius.
 Natus Swaffhami, comitatu Norfolcie, Saturni die Sept.
 27,1735.
 Renatus Sabbati die, Maii 24, 1752, per predicationem potentem Georgii Whitefield.
 Et gustatis doloribus renovationis duos annosque septem absolutionem plenam gratuitamque, per sanguinem pretiosum Jesu Christi, inveni (Tuesday, December 10, 1755) cui sit honor et gloria in secula seculorum.
 Amen.
 This is summarised by Alexander Gordon, who wrote, "The preaching of Whitefield drew him to the Calvinistic Methodists; he dates his dedication to a religious life from 24 May 1752, his complete conversion from 10 Dec[ember] 1755."

 Hence, he was drawn initially to Evangelical Methodism on hearing the Calvinist George Whitefield; as late as 1758 he was spending some months at a Calvinistic Methodist Chapel in Mildenhall.
 He was then invited to assist William Cudworth at the Calvinistic Methodist Norwich Tabernacle, but after a matter of weeks seceded to form a new Congregational Chapel in St Paul's parish, Norwich.
 In January 1759, he moved again, to Stone-Yard Baptist Chapel, Cambridge (St Andrew's Street Baptist Church).

 Early on, and throughout his life, Robinson pursued a detailed study of the Scriptures and early Christian authors, which soon convinced him of the inefficacy of infant baptism, compared with the baptism of believing adults.
 This caused him some difficulty after he settled in Cambridge, with his large family of unbaptized children (see following).